Tim Anderson, Director, Institute for the Humanities

 Linked Master of Arts in Humanities - Communications, Geography, Interdisciplinary Studies, Philosophy and Religious Studies, Visual Studies, and Women's Studies.

-To be admitted to the linked B.A./B.S.-M.A. program, students must declare a major in Art History, Art Studio, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy and Religious Studies, or Women's Studies and complete a minimum of at least 60 undergraduate credit hours, including at least six hours of 300/400 level courses in the major.
+To be admitted to the linked B.A./B.S.-M.A. program, students must declare a major in Art History, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy and Religious Studies, Visual Studies, or Women's Studies and complete a minimum of at least 60 undergraduate credit hours, including at least six hours of 300/400 level courses in the major.
 At the time of admission to the linked program, students must have an overall undergraduate GPA of 3.25 or better.

 To be admitted to the Certificate programs as an undergraduate, students must be juniors or seniors in any major with a GPA of 3.25 or better.
 Undergraduates must maintain a 3.5 GPA in certificate-related courses to be able to earn the certificate.
 Undergraduates must be enrolled in the graduate sections of certificate-related courses for those credits to count toward the certificate.